 Determining TAIL score for your organization can greatly assist the top management in strategic decision making.
 To facilitate this, Kale has structured the study and score along with its interpretation in the form of a report.

 Technology Survey for Indian Logistics Industry 2008

 India’s emergence in the global business landscape has given a boost to the domestic logistics industry like never before.
 Taking cognisance of this fact, the government is also taking various steps to boost the industry’s potential by announcing plans to spend $17 billion on transportation infrastructure by 2010.
 Plans are also afoot to set-up a council to build efficiencies in the sector.

 The potential has resulted in a steady increase of the number of players in the industry.
-Smaller players are setting up shop, existing players are consolidating and larger players are setting up centres of excellence.
+Smaller players are setting up shop, existing players are consolidating, and larger players are setting up centres of excellence.
 There is a lot of activity happening in this highly fragmented market and the trends are quite revealing.
 3PL players are growing at over 25%.
-Small and medium family owned enterprises are growing in stature in the integrated logistics space.
+Small and medium family-owned enterprises are growing in stature in the integrated logistics space.
 Global majors have committed to huge investments for their Indian operations.
 PE funds are increasingly eyeing the sector.
 The sector has already attracted investments of over Rs.
-20,000 Crs in the first half of 2008.
+20,000 Crores in the first half of 2008.